Inclusive Engagement Techniques and Approaches

 Expenses may be minimal as City facilities are available for hosting workshops for free or a small rental fee.
 Costs will vary depending on materials developed, participation support provided and any consultant support.

 Planning a workshop can take about two months.
-Workshops themselves last only a few hours.
+Workshops themselves last only a few hours, but design-focused workshops may take place across multiple sessions.

 Capacity: High